-- Day 3: Labs and the redesign—what is expected; What “Open Inquiry” and “Guided Inquiry” mean and how they are different from traditional labs; Adapting traditional labs to “Open Inquiry” and “Guided Inquiry”; College Board Guided Inquiry Lab Book; Other Reference Materials.
+Day 3: Labs—what is expected; What “Open Inquiry” and “Guided Inquiry” mean and how they are different from structured labs; Adapting traditional labs to “Open Inquiry” and “Guided Inquiry”; The CB Guided Inquiry Lab Book; Other reference materials.

-- Day 4: Survey of Thermochemistry; 2018 Free Response Question 7; Final Wrap-Up.
+Day 4: Survey of Thermochemistry; 2022 Free Response Question 7;

 Third Daily Class Session (Afternoon)

-(Participants are asked to obtain a copy of and solve the Free Response Questions from the 2018 AP Chemistry Exam.
-The Exam can be found at the AP Central website: http://apcentral.collegeboard.com a few days after the AP Chemistry Exam is given—in 2018 this will be on May 7th.
+Participants are asked to obtain a copy of and solve the Free Response Section of the 2022 AP Chemistry Exam—which can be found at: http://apcentral.collegeboard.com after the AP Chem Exam is given on Monday, May 2nd, 2022.
 If you cannot obtain a copy or have difficulty solving the questions, this is no problem—come to the Institute and we will help you!
-Participants are also asked bring their own personal laptop computer or tablet, a calculator (with trigonometric functions), a new (empty) thumb drive for copying files, their own personal protective eyewear and lots of enthusiasm!)
+Participants are also asked to bring their own personal laptop computer or tablet, a calculator (with trigonometric functions), a new (empty) thumb drive for copying files, their own personal protective eyewear and lots of enthusiasm!

 This course will be assessed a lab fee.
 All of the science courses are conducted in labs equipped with state regulated safety equipment.